National Agri-trade and Food Safety Authority

 National Agri-trade and Food Safety Authority (NAFSA) is a statutory body created to oversee food safety and agricultural trade in Pakistan.
-It ensures compliance with sanitary and phytosanitary (SPS) measures and international standards, aligning Pakistan’s agricultural exports with global benchmarks such as Codex Alimentarius, WOAH, and IPPC..
+It ensures compliance with sanitary and phytosanitary (SPS) measures and international standards, aligning Pakistan’s agricultural exports with global benchmarks such as Codex Alimentarius, WOAH, and IPPC.
+It was created in 2025 and replaced the Department of Plant Protection and Animal Quarantine Department.

 Background

 NAFSA was established to consolidate and modernize food safety and trade regulation, addressing outdated legislation.
 It replaces the following laws: